-Case/Report #: Location of Identification Procedure: Date of Identification Procedure: Time of Identification Procedure: Witness Name: Witness DOB: Witness Address: Witness Phone: Administering Officer Name: Administering Officer ID: Investigating Officer Name: Investigating Officer ID: Was an Interpreter Used: Yes No If Yes, Name of Interpreter: Name s of other people present, if applicable: Instru c ctions to Eyewitnesses: otographs.
-Before viewing them, it is important that you un derstand: 1.
-2. not to identify an innocent person than it is to 3.
-Law enforcement investigators will not be disappointed or angry if you do not identify a perpetrator.
-4. Hairstyles, beards, and mustaches may be easily changed.
-5. Photographs may not always depict the true complexion of a person.
-It may be lighter or darker than shown in photographs.
-6. 1 0 1 n recently.
-The people depicted in them may not have looked, on the date of the crime, like the 7. or numbers that may appear on the photos or any other differences in the type or style of the pl 8. se the associated investigation to be terminated.
-In other words, the investigation being conducted ed does not depend solely on your ability to identify
+In a moment you will be asked to view a group of photographs.
+Before viewing them, it is important that you understand:

+- 1. The person who committed the crime may, or may not, be depicted among the photographs. - 2.
+You should not feel any pressure to identify anyone from the photographs.
+It is more important not to identify an innocent person than it is to identify a perpetrator. - 3.
+Law enforcement investigators will not be disappointed or angry if you do not identify a perpetrator. - 4.
+Hairstyles, beards, and mustaches may be easily changed. - 5.
+Photographs may not always depict the true complexion of a person.
+It may be lighter or darker than shown in photographs. - 6.
+These photographs were not necessarily taken recently.
+The people depicted in them may not have looked, on the date of the crime, like they do in the photographs. - 7.
+You should pay no attention to any markings or numbers that may appear on the photos or any other differences in the type or style of the photos. - 8.
+If you do not identify anyone, it will not cause the associated investigation to be terminated.
+In other words, the investigation being conducted does not depend solely on your ability to identify a perpetrator.